Wiznet/W7500/README.md

            This is the only file that needs to be included in the user application to interface with the library.
   - Projects
     - peripheral_Examples
-      - The W7500 standard Peripherals library provides a rich set of examples covering the main features of eash peripheral.
+      - The W7500 standard Peripherals library provides a rich set of examples covering the main features of each peripheral.
   - Utilities
     - w7500_flash_algo_mdk
       - The W7500 standard library provides W7500 128KB flash algorithm project to debug WIZwiki-W7500 with using ULINK debugger and CMSIS-DAP debugger.